alibenmessaoud/stanford-machine-learning-course/week-03-logisitic-regression-regularization/README.md

 Address overfitting:

-1. Reduce number of features
+1. Reduce number of features:
    - Manually select which features to keep
+   - Model selection algorithm
+2. Regularization:
+   - Keep all features but reduce values of $\theta_j$
+   - Regularization works well when we have a lot of slightly useful features.

 ### 2. Cost function